A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 \ssk

 We will only work with $\mcD^\gamma(T,\sf g)$-spaces with positive regularity exponents $\gamma$ in our study of singular stochastic PDEs.
 We only give a proof of the reconstruction theorem in that setting, following Otto \& Weber's nice approach \cite{OttoWeber}.
+An extension to the inhomogeneous integral kernels can be found in \cite{Hos23}.
 See Friz and Hairer's lecture notes \cite{FrizHairerBook} for another treatment along these lines.
-See Hairer's original work \cite{Hai14} or the references given in Appendix \ref{SectionAppendixComments} for a proof of Theorem \ref{ThmReconstructionRS} when $\gamma\leq 0$.
+See Hairer's original work \cite{Hai14} or the references given in Appendix {\sf \ref{SectionAppendixComments}} for a proof of Theorem \ref{ThmReconstructionRS} in the case $\gamma\leq 0$.

-\begin{Dem} { {\it Existence --} We construct explicitly a reconstruction operator.
+\begin{Dem} {\it Existence --} We construct explicitly a reconstruction operator.
 Note first that since

 one has

 from the bounds on models and modelled distributions.
 For $0<s\leq t\leq 1$ and $x\in\bbR\times\bbR^d$, set